 While it’s treatable, it can take months, years, or even decades to fully recover.
 Nevertheless, there is the right support you need and ways to diagnose and treat depression to regain a better quality of life.

-According to the NIMH report of 2017, about 35% of US adults with major depressive episodes did not receive treatment.
+According to the NIMH report of 2017, about 35% of US adults with major depressive episodes didn’t receive treatment.
 Depression can be life-threatening if left untreated.
-However, it is one of the most treatable mental health disorders.
+However, it’s one of the most treatable mental health disorders.
 You don’t have to suffer in silence.

 The most common type of depression medication is antidepressants.
 Although antidepressants can’t cure the disorder, they can reduce depressive symptoms, lower the risk of relapses, and help restore a person’s ability to live a more fulfilling life.